 Status: Petition for certiorari granted on other grounds.
-Oral arguments set for 5/9/24.
+Oral arguments not set as of 5/15/24.

 4-4:23 AGGRAVATED MOTOR VEHICLE THEFT IN THE FIRST DEGREE (PROPERTY DAMAGE)

 People v.
 Garcia, 2022 COA 83, ¶ 18, 519 P.3d 1064 (stating that it was "unclear whether the People were required to prove that Garcia 'knowingly' caused damage to the truck" because such proof "is a sentence enhancer, not an element," and "[t]he mental state does not necessarily apply to sentence enhancers").